ory/docs/docs/ecosystem/security.md

 have to be directly tied to the disclosure of the issue.
 This clause also applies to exceptionally huge time-investment from your side.
 In that case, file an invoice yourself according to your local law, including a description of the work done on your side.
-It is Ory’s final decision whether the reasons for additional expenses are valid and the additional expenses are refunded.
+It's Ory’s final decision whether the reasons for additional expenses are valid and the additional expenses are refunded.

 ## Disclaimer